Research Partnership Defines Diagnostic Criteria for Sarcopenia, a Debilitating Condition in Older Adults

 New Partnership to Speed Identification and Validation of Effective Biological Targets of Disease Launched

-Francis Collins, M.D., Ph.D., Director of the National Institutes of Health, along with leaders of the Foundation for the NIH, 10 biopharmaceutical companies and several non-profit disease foundations have launched the Accelerating Medicines Partnership, an unprecedented initiative to transform the current model for identifying and validating the most promising biological targets of disease for
+Francis Collins, M.D., Ph.D., Director of the National Institutes of Health, along with leaders of the Foundation for the NIH, 10 biopharmaceutical companies and several not-for-profit disease foundations have launched the Accelerating Medicines Partnership, an unprecedented initiative to transform the current model for identifying and validating the most promising biological targets of disease

 The incoming 2013-2014 class of the NIH Medical Research Scholars Programs is diverse.
 There are 45 medical students, 25 males and 20 females, representing 32 different medical schools in the U.S.

 The future promises remarkable advances in biomedical research.
 To attain that goal, we need broad transformative training for clinician scientists.
 It is time to invest boldly in new ways of learning so that the next generation of innovative thinkers can open new frontiers in knowledge and transform medicine.